- Digital phenotyping

-Smartphone-delivered cognitive behavioural therapy (CBT) has become more common over time, but research on the topic is still in its infancy.
-Could passive smartphone data offer the unique insights needed to learn how people typically engage with this type of CBT and how treatment may be optimised?
+Smartphone-delivered cognitive behavioral therapy (CBT) has become more common over time, but research on the topic is still in its infancy.
+Could passive smartphone data offer the unique insights needed to learn how people typically engage with this type of CBT and how treatment may be optimized?

-'Optimizing smartphone cognitive behavioural therapy for body dysmorphic disorder using passive smartphone data: Initial insights from an open pilot trial', JMIR MHealth Uhealth, 2020.
+"Optimizing smartphone cognitive behavioral therapy for body dysmorphic disorder using passive smartphone data: Initial insights from an open pilot trial", JMIR MHealth Uhealth, 2020.

 - Ubiquitous computing research in mental health

 A significant body of research in ubiquitous computing has been devoted to technologies for the continuous monitoring, diagnosis and care of mental health conditions.
 By analyzing the last ten years of research in this field can we better address the technical and clinical challenges of designing this technology for the decade to come?

 "A Decade of ubiquitous computing research in mental health", IEEE Pervasive Computing 19, no. 1, 2020

 Body dysmorphic disorder (BDD) untreated is both severe and chronic in its presentation and although effective treatments exist, they’re simply not accessible for many individuals.
 Might smartphone-based cognitive behavioral therapy (CBT) for BDD be the standardized, low cost and accessible treatment people living with this condition need?

 "Development and pilot testing of a cognitive behavioral therapy digital service for body dysmorphic disorder", Behavior Therapy, August 2019